Operation Searchlight: 29 March

 Brig.
 Ansari sent a Pakistani detachment from the naval base bypassing EPR positions at Agrabad and captured New market and DC hill in the morning, but they were repulsed at Court Hill.
 Brig.
 Shaffi, who had taken control of the Haji camp and linked up with the 20 Baluch, now pushed south to the edge of Agrabad and made contact with Brig.
 Ansari's detachment around evening, much to the relief of Pakistani HQ in Dhaka then captured the Medical college and Pravartak hill as well.

 Bengali troops fell back to Halishahar.
 The initiative now fully rested with the Pakistan forces after 4 days of bitter fighting.

 30 March

 Brig.
 Ansari began organising a task force to clear the city, while Brig.
 Shaffi took overall command with the task of taking out the Radio station, EPR HQ and the Dampara police line immediately.
-While Pakistan Navy and army shelled Bengali positions, Gen. Mitha again sent a commando platoon to attack Kalurghat Radio Station, which failed.
+While Pakistan Navy and army shelled the Bengali positions, Gen. Mitha again sent a commando platoon to attack Kalurghat Radio Station, which failed.
 20 Baluch next attacked towards the station but was repulsed after heavy fighting.

 Finally the PAF bombed the station, and the transmitters were removed to another location by Bengali personnel.
 Sporadic clashes took place around the EPR HQ, while Major Zia left Maj.
 Shawkat in command at Kalurghat Bridge and left for Ramgarh around 7:30 pm to seek Indian assistance.